-Oasia Hotel Downtown, located on Peck Seah Street is a singular.
+Oasia Hotel Downtown, located on Peck Seah Street is singular.
 It is still the one and only red skyscraper in Singapore.
 Built to stand out, in one way or another, Oasia Hotel Downtown is a magnificent landmark for the urban dwellers and an easily recognisable sight for tourists and visitors.
-One cannot seem to peel away the attention gazing upon this gargantuan ‘red thing’; sticking out in the concrete jungle of Singapore’s Central Business District.
+One cannot seem to resist gazing at this gargantuan red tower sticking out in the concrete jungle of Singapore’s Central Business District.
 The red colour gives good contrast to the lush greenery and cool blue sky to allow the building to stand out amongst the dull-coloured downtown skyscrapers.

 The building is conceptualised and designed by homegrown award-winning architecture firm, WOHA.
 The iconic red façade and lush vertical garden remain as the building’s signature, in response to the site context.
 Welcoming guests since April 2016, the 314-room hotel is truly designed by a star-studded ‘dream team’ with an organic-themed interior by Studio Patricia Urquiola.

 Akin to being cocooned within nature, the 21 different species of creepers growing around the building’s five shades of red aluminum mesh create a vibrant mosaic of colour and life, providing the much-needed ‘fresh air’ in the city.
 Common types such as the Passiflora Coccinea and Ficus Pumila can be spotted easily from the main entrance, but identifying all 21 may be a tricky task.
 As a whole, the verdant creepers with some flowering types work together beautifully.